-Endeavor’s recent purchase of the WWE was the result of competitive bidding process, according to a recent article on Puck.com.
+Endeavor’s recent purchase of the WWE was the result of a competitive bidding process, according to a recent article on Puck.com.

 The article highlights the efforts made by Mark Shapiro and Ari Emanuel, who faced stiff competition from at least one rival bidder, John Malone’s Liberty Media, the owner of Formula One.